 MA301 (60 hours)

-This Hunter Business School course introduces medical assisting program students to blood collection techniques and the hematology department of a laboratory.
+This medical assisting course introduces Hunter Business School students to blood collection techniques and the hematology department of a laboratory.
 Occupational Safety and Health Administration (OSHA) standards and guidelines in the collection of high quality blood specimens are presented.
-Medical assisting program students also discuss the laboratory environment with an introduction to the parts and use of a microscope.
-The medical assistant training course includes training in capillary puncture and phlebotomy (venipuncture) procedures for acquisition of diagnostic blood specimens.
+Students also discuss the laboratory environment with an introduction to the parts and use of a microscope.
+The medical assistant course includes training in capillary puncture and phlebotomy (venipuncture) procedures for acquisition of diagnostic blood specimens.
 Prerequisite: None

 Anatomy and Physiology I with Medical Terminology